odoo/documentation/content/administration/install/source.rst

             .. tip::
                It can be preferable not to mix Python module packages between different instances of Odoo or with the system.
-However, it is possible to use `virtualenv
+Moreover, it is also possible to use `virtualenv
                <https://pypi.org/project/virtualenv/>`_ to create isolated Python environments.

             Navigate to the path of the Odoo Community installation (:file:`CommunityPath`) and run